DevilYangS/Survey-of-Transformer-Architecture-Search/README.md

 # Survey-of-Transformer-Architecture-Search

 This is a summary of Neural Architecture Search (NAS) on Transformer, named TAS.

+Papers are divided into the following categories based on Domain Specific:

+Natrual Language Processing (NLP)
+Computer Vision (CV)
+Automatic Speech Recognition (ASR)
+Other

+Each TAS work is introduced from three aspects: Search Space, Search Strategy, and Estimation Strategy, which are key compoments of NAS and also important for TAS.

 ## Summary of TAS
 <table>
 <thead>